-Specifically, on the date of drafting, the applicable regulation in force is Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services, as mentioned in Section 1.1 above.
+Specifically, on the date of drafting, the applicable regulation in force is Regulation (EU) No 2019/2088 on sustainability-related disclosures in the financial services, as mentioned in Section 1.1 above.

-This Regulation maintains the requirements obliging financial market participants to act in the interests of end investors, particularly but not exclusively the requirement to act with the appropriate due diligence before making investments, in accordance with the provisions of Directives 2009/65/EC, 2009/138/EC, 2011/61/EU, 2013/36/EU, 2014/65/EU, (EU) 2016/97 and (EU) 2016/2341, Regulations (EU) No 345/2013 and No 346/2013, as well as Spanish regulations regulating personal and individual pension products.
+This Regulation maintains the requirements obliging financial market participants to act in the interests of end investors, particularly but not exclusively the requirement to act with the appropriate due diligence before making investments, in accordance with the provisions of Directives 2009/65/EC, 2009/138/EC, 2011/61/EU, 2013/36/EU, 2014/65/EU, (EU) 2016/97 and (EU) 2016/23413, and Regulations (EU) No 345/2013, (EU) No 346/2013, (EU) No 2019/2088, (EU) No 2020/852 and (EU) 2021/21394, as well as national regulations regulating personal and individual pension products.

-In order to comply with the obligations under these regulations, financial market participants must integrate not only all relevant financial risks but also all sustainability risks that could have a material negative impact on the investment's financial profitability into their processes - including due diligence processes - as well as assess them on an ongoing basis.
-Therefore, financial market participants should specify how they integrate these risks into their policies and publish them.
+In order to comply with the obligations under these regulations, financial market participants must integrate not only all relevant financial risks but also all sustainability risks that could have a material negative impact on the investment's financial profitability into their processes - including due diligence processes - as well